Caps of the Soviet Army

 Ministry of Defense uniform regulations developed in 1969 represented the most significant and far-reaching reform of Soviet Army and Navy uniforms since 1943.
 Virtually every type of officer and soldier uniform was affected, with an overall trend toward more modern and lighter fabrics, western design and added color and ornamentation.
 While generals' uniforms changed the least in these changes, it is safe to say that every service member began 1970 (the effective date of the M69 regulations) looking sharper - at least on paper - than his counterparts in 1968.

 Probably the archetypical Soviet general's cap - the one most commonly seen in images taken of Soviet military parades, funerals and other ceremonies.
 In compliance with 1969 regulations, the top circumference was increased (final size varied depending on head size) and the height of the crown front was raised by .5 cm.
-Other than those changes - this 1970-dated cap largely mirrors its 1955-68 predecessor.
+Other than those changes - this 1970-dated cap mirrors its 1955-68 predecessors.
 Crown fabric is wave green in color, band and piping is red.
 The band, visor and leather strap are heavily embroidered in gilt wire.
 The cockade is the two-piece gilt aluminum general's model.
-The general's pattern buttons are now gilded plastic - which became standard on all caps during this period.
+The general's pattern buttons are probably a later addition, being made of gilded plastic; which replaced one-piece metal cast buttons during the latter part of this period.
 The patent leather visor is covered underneath with black wool and the interior is finished to general standards.

 The light gray jacket and cap had been authorized for summer wear by generals since 1955 but until 1969 served as an alternative everyday service uniform in the summer.
 In 1969 regulations it was upgraded to a parade-walking out uniform intended for wear at formal (but not parade) military and civilian functions.
 Reflecting its more-exalted status, a wreath with 14 leaves was now embroidered onto the band, surrounding a gilt M55 general's cockade.
 Shown here is a cap belonging to either a Tank or Artillery general as identified by the black velvet band and red piping.
 The light gray crown is made from fine gabardine fabric.
 Note that the cords continue to be gold filigree and the visor is black lacquered fiberboard - NOT leather.